Cadeau004/alu-AirBnB_clone/web_static/README.md

 ### Airbnb Clone

 #### Description
-> This is one phase of the Airbnb Clone: the HTML and CSS part.
-The Images
+> Welcome to our HTML and CSS phase of the AIrbnb Clone project!
-> folder holds icons for the site (e.g. logo, bathroom icons, bedroom icons,guest icons).
+> In this phase, we will cover the structure of the project, the organisation of files and folders, and how to set up and style the basic element of the Airbnb Clone.
-> The Styles folder holds CSS styling files.
+> The imahes folder holds icons for the site (e.g Logo, bathroom icons, bedroom icons and guest icons).The Styles folder holds CSS styling files.